grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "We are both here, though wet.
 How did you find us?"

-"Cassandra of course!
+"Fuckin' Cassandra of course!
 She managed to pick Shake's shitty little sinking craft out from all the noise of the sub with the ram going down, and then she navigated us down with fucking dead-on precision until we were under you.
 Just in the fucking nick too!
 Our batteries flat-lined just after we picked you up.
 We're rising on a gentle ballast blow right now."

 "The pursuing sub?"

 "Those fuckers are on their way down the hole Hemi, dragged by their black fuck ram first, I hope.
 Cassandra said she heard the boat split, and the bulkheads failing, and then the two biggest pieces went down."

 There was now light coming through the view port around the streams of water coming from the cracks.
-Shakes stuck his head between the lines of water and could just see the shadow of the _Prospect's_ sail before in the gloom.
+Shakes stuck his head between the lines of water and could just see the shadow of the _Prospect's_ sail out there in the gloom.

+### Fishing and grilling

+By the next morning they had managed to motor out of the garbage patch to find